eapowertools-archive/qs-event-driven-cross-site-app-promoter/README.md

 ## About

-Integrated workflow requests are becoming more and more common from clients in 2018.
-What all of these requests have in common is that they all want: when a particular event occurs in Qlik Sense, I want to automatically do x, y, z.
+Integrated workflow requests are becoming more and more common in 2018.
+What all of these requests have in common is: when a particular event occurs in Qlik Sense, I want to automatically do x, y, z.
 Enter the Notification endpoints via the QRS API.
 The `/qrs/notification` endpoint allows you to "Add a change subscription that makes the QRS call a URL when the specified entity has changed."
 For example, whenever an app is updated, POST to this URL a JSON block including the GUID of the changed object, for which you can then construct some code to do x, y, z.

 ## Scenario and Example